azizbekasadov/uzh-digfintools-research/README.md

    ```
 In the notebook, follow the steps to:

-Build a Markowitz-optimized portfolio using historical data.
+Build Markowitz-optimized portfolios using historical data.
-Simulate market shocks based on predefined or random events (e.g., price crashes, volatility spikes).
-Evaluate the performance of the portfolio post-shock and re-optimize it if necessary.
+Evaluate the performance of the portfolios and of the benchmark.
-Main Results: The main results, figures, and tables will be generated as part of the notebook execution.
+Main Results: The main results, figures, and tables should be generated as part of the notebook execution.
-Re-Optimization: Use the post-shock data to rerun the Markowitz optimization and compare the newly optimized portfolio with the original one.

 **Use of branches**
 NB: You will have to work only with the `Dev` branch.
 DO NOT MERGE directly to the `main` branch.
 Since we are using a free version of github, there is a missing feature of locking a `main` branch from merges and pushes directly (except for the admins of the repo).
 All direct PRs to `main` from other branches except for `dev` will be discarded.